Skip to content

 The project uses CMake presets for different build configurations:

-Preset Description Output Directory
+Preset Compiler Description Output Directory

-release Optimized release build build/release/
+release Auto-detect Optimized release build build/release/

-test Debug build with testing enabled build/test/
+test Auto-detect Debug build with testing enabled build/test/

 Manual Build